-Since its last major orbit correction at the beginning of 2012, Spektr-R has been orbiting the Earth in very dynamic but safe orbit.
+Since its last major orbit correction in March 2012, Spektr-R has been orbiting the Earth in very dynamic but safe orbit.
 Original calculations indicated that its solar panels would be receiving enough sunlight until the onset of prolonged eclipses of the Sun by the Earth on Jan.
 21, 2017.
 The spacecraft was also originally projected to be safe from falling back to Earth until July 18, 2021.

 However after Jan.
 6, 2018, the eclipses onboard the spacecraft would begin exceeding the two-hour limit for the observatory's solar panels not being exposed to the Sun.
 In fact, the orbital night would last up to 6.4 hours, including complete darkness for no less than 4.5 hours.

 A ballistic experts team led by Grigory Zaslavsky, a veteran of the Soviet space program at the Keldysh Applied Mathematics Institute, IMP, then planned four opportunities for a maneuver from May to August 2017 which would put the Spektr-R back on a safe path.
 All engine firings were planned to take place within range of two Russian deep-space tracking stations in Medvezhi Ozera near Moscow and Ussuriisk in the Russian Far East.
 Each firing window was spaced to be at least two orbits or more apart from the next opportunity to give ground control enough time to deal with unforeseen problems.